mitranim/xhttp/readme-node.md

 ### `httpError(response)`

-Takes a [Response](#response) and returns a future that produces an error if the HTTP status code is not between 200 and 299.

-The resulting `HttpError` contains the original response as `error.response`.
+Takes a [Response](#response).
+Returns it unchanged if the HTTP status code is between 200 and 299.
+Otherwise throws an `HttpError` that contains the response as `error.response`.

 ```js
 const {streamingRequest, httpError, HttpError} = require('xhttp/node')